IDAES/idaes-pse/docs/install.rst

   Windows is not officially supported at this time.

-Aside from the Extras section, this is intended to be a linear guide to installing the IDAES tools on Windows.
+This is a complete guide to installing the IDAES framework on Windows.
+The :ref:`Extras section<install:Extras>` includes additional information which may be useful.
 This guide includes compiling C++ components.
 In the future precompiled versions of these libraries will be made available simplifying the installation process.

 Tools
 ^^^^^